 Our reimagine honors the needs of organizers across the state, makes funding more accessible, grows our activist grantmaking committees, centers Critical Race Theory as the framework to support the work of dismantling white supremacy and anti-blackness in our communities, and expands our arts activism funding because we are nothing without activist art.

 The work of our grantees is changing the landscape of the social justice movement, and we know there is more to be done.
 Rooted in this need, MRG is launching a new Responsive Grants Program.
 Organizations are now invited to apply for Micro, Critical Response, and Travel Grants to support unforeseen and urgent work.
 This program provides grassroots groups across the state with access to up to $3,000 on short timelines, using a simple application process.
-Click here for additional information about these programs and how to apply or visit our website.
+Click here for additional information about these programs and how to apply.